 In certain specific cases (e.g. AUT/HRV) where the distance between two countries of the same type number is very small (< few 10s km) and at the same time harmful interference for that distance could occur, it may be necessary to address the situation in bilateral /multilateral coordination agreements as necessary, and further subdivision of the allocated PCIs may be included in certain areas.

 Country type map

-practical approaches for cross-border coordination of SYNCHRONIZED AND unsynchronized systems

-[This annex could be aligned with section 6 of the ECC Report on synchronization framework at 26 GHz.]

 List of reference

 This annex contains the list of relevant reference documents.

 Example of the first reference (style: reference)

 The second reference

 etc.